aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)

 ### Changelog ###

+#### 1.13.0 ####
+- New features
+	- Support for GMX calendar, new events need to be created in UTC see section GMX in README.
+	- Implement  Show/Clear Log and log level configuration in General Options (feature 22).
+	- Add also 1 min and 2 min to avaiable Sync Intervals since requested multiple times.
+	- Add option to disable mapping of contact photos in ContactMappingConfiguration, since it is not working properly in OL 2007.
+- Bug fixes
+	- EnsureSynchronizationContext on callbacks from Outlook, fixes errors when showing synchronization reports when synchronizung items immediately after changes.
+	- Do not perform empty queries to repositories, fixes HTTP 400 errors with GMX.
+	- Use PR_MESSAGE_CLASS to filter only AppointmentItems/TaskItems in OutlookRepositories, should fix casting errors when other items are in the folder.
+	- Fix button layout in MappingConfiguration and OptionsDisplay.
+	- Add EventMappingConfiguration to create events in UTC, needed for GMX for example, since local Windows Timezone leads to HTTP 403 error, ticket #162.
+	- Catch System.UnauthorizedAccessExceptions in ContactEntityMapper.
+	- Execute startup code just once, should fix error in ticket #161.
+	- Avoid NullreferenceException when AdressEntry of recipient can't be fetched, ticket #163.

 #### 1.12.0 ####
 - New features